nocibambi/ds-practice/Machine Learning Mastery/Applied_Machine_Learning_Process.md

 Keeping statistical significance in focus is still crucial here.

 ## 5. Present Results
+### Reporting the model
+Complete projects with a report on results to accelerate learning in the field and elicit feedback.

+Themes:
 * Context
 * Problem
 * Solution
 * Finding
 * Limitations
 * Conclusion

+### Operationalize

+1. Algorithm Implementation
+This often happens with existing research libraries, but these are often written for a general problem.
+Consider locating a production-level library that supports the wished method.
+May need to retune the new library.

+2. Model Tests
+Write automated tests to verify that the model works repeatedly and for data preparation steps.

+3. Tracking
+Create a performance monitoring infrastructure which raises an alarms under a specific accuracy value.